34 results found

 Li LM, Violante IR, Leech R, et al., 2019, Cognitive enhancement with Salience Network electrical stimulation is influenced by network structural connectivity, NEUROIMAGE, Vol: 185, Pages: 425-433, ISSN: 1053-8119

-Carvalho Pereira A, Violante IR, Mouga S, et al., 2018, Medial Frontal Lobe Neurochemistry in Autism Spectrum Disorder is Marked by Reduced N-Acetylaspartate and Unchanged Gamma-Aminobutyric Acid and Glutamate + Glutamine Levels, Journal of Autism and Developmental Disorders, Vol: 48, Pages: 1467-1482, ISSN: 0162-3257
+Pereira AC, Violante IR, Mouga S, et al., 2018, Medial Frontal Lobe Neurochemistry in Autism Spectrum Disorder is Marked by Reduced N-Acetylaspartate and Unchanged Gamma-Aminobutyric Acid and Glutamate plus Glutamine Levels, JOURNAL OF AUTISM AND DEVELOPMENTAL DISORDERS, Vol: 48, Pages: 1467-1482, ISSN: 0162-3257

 Lorenz R, Violante IR, Monti RP, et al., 2018, Dissociating frontoparietal brain networks with neuroadaptive Bayesian optimization, NATURE COMMUNICATIONS, Vol: 9, ISSN: 2041-1723

-, 2018, Oscillatory motor patterning is impaired in neurofibromatosis type 1: A behavioural, EEG and fMRI study, Journal of Neurodevelopmental Disorders, Vol: 10, ISSN: 1866-1947
+Silva G, Duarte IC, Bernardino I, et al., 2018, Oscillatory motor patterning is impaired in neurofibromatosis type 1: a behavioural, EEG and fMRI study, JOURNAL OF NEURODEVELOPMENTAL DISORDERS, Vol: 10, ISSN: 1866-1947

 Datta G, Violante IR, Scott G, et al., 2017, Translocator positron-emission tomography and magnetic resonance spectroscopic imaging of brain glial cell activation in multiple sclerosis, MULTIPLE SCLEROSIS JOURNAL, Vol: 23, Pages: 1469-1478, ISSN: 1352-4585